morgoe/yogaruka/_includes/content/yoga/prices.md

 Concession drop-ins and concession passes are available for kids, all full time students, some part time students and pensioners.
 They offer a discount of min.
 30% on the full price and can be purchased in studio as long as you have a valid concession ID card.

 The table below provides the average cost per class for concession categories, based on how many times a week you would be practicing.

+#### 3-Class Taster Pack

+**$27**: available for kids only, that have not attended any classes at YogaRuka before.
+It can be used for any kids classes within 40 days from purchase.

 <div class="card m-top--md">
 	<table class="table">